timjedrek/red-arrow/src/content/blog/whats-in-a-checkride-understanding-the-faa-practical-test.md

 ## Two Parts: Oral and Flight Test

 The checkride has two main components: an oral exam and a flight test.
-It usually begins on the ground, with the DPE conducting a detailed discussion of your flight planning and decision-making.
+It usually begins on the ground, with the DPE conducting a detailed discussion of your flight planning and decision making.
 This portion can take between 1.5 to 3 hours depending on the examiner and your preparedness.

 During the oral portion, you might be asked to: